MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-qr-codes.md

 ---
 # QR codes in Unreal

-> [!CAUTION]
-> You can only track QR codes using the HoloLens OS hardware and software resources; Unreal's **UARTrackedImage** module isn't supported on HoloLens.
-If you needs something special, you can access the device's [webcam](unreal-hololens-camera.md) and process images using a third party image recognition library.

 The HoloLens 2 can see QR codes in world space using the webcam, which renders them as holograms using a coordinate system at each code's real-world position.
 In addition to single QR codes, HoloLens 2 can also render holograms in the same location on multiple devices to create a shared experience.
 Make sure you're following the best practices for adding QR codes to your applications:

 - Quiet zones